Join Lambda’s email listserv for regular updates on upcoming events and opportunities to get involved in any of our committees.

 Campus Advocacy Committee

-This Committee’s work is driven by the needs of each year’s Lambda’s members, so please reach out to the chairs with what you would like to do to improve HLS!
+This Committee’s work is driven by the needs of each year’s Lambda’s members, so please reach out to the co-chairs with what you would like to do to improve HLS!

 Community Service Committee

 Lambda’s Community Service Committee organizes projects for Lambdans and other HLS students to give back to the local, national, and international LGBTQ community.
-Projects include:
+Current and past projects include:

-- Weekly volunteering with the Y2Y Homeless Shelter.
+- Weekly volunteering and organizing clothing drives with the Y2Y Homeless Shelter.

 - Research for local LGBTQ organizations.